Frequently asked questions about FATCA

 - Requests for confirmation of the taxpayer’s compliance with the U.S. Tax Code.

 - Requests to provide a U.S. taxpayer identification number (TIN).

 - Statements that the information will be transmitted with no further need for action.

 - Warnings that the account may be closed if the taxpayer does not take appropriate actions.

-I received a FATCA letter.
+I received a letter from the IRS saying I am delinquent on my taxes due to FATCA reporting.
 What do I have to do to get my account in compliance with FATCA regulations?

 It is a good idea to talk to a lawyer if you receive a FATCA letter, though it is unlikely any account holder will be legally liable immediately upon the flagging of the foreign-held account.
 The FFI is required to have the owner of the account provide a W-8, if they are a foreign person for tax purposes, or a W-9 if they are a US person for tax purposes.
 The IRS requires the account holder to file informational return Form 8938 with the tax return with information about their foreign financial accounts.

 What is CRS and is it the same as FATCA?